 HHS officials said that cybersecurity remains a top priority for the agency and stressed the importance of private-public partnerships – like the one used to write HICP – to protect critical infrastructure.
 In the coming months, HHS will work to raise awareness of the publication and to implement the suggested cybersecurity practices across the healthcare industry, officials said.

 The report listed the five most relevant and current threats to the industry as phishing, ransomware, loss of theft of equipment or data, insider accidental data loss, and attacks against digital health tools.

 THE BIGGER TREND

-During October we ran a special series on cybersecurity and discovered that weaponized malware, hackers holding data hostage, social engineering and spearphishing campaigns were just a few of the attacks common today.
+During October Healthcare IT News ran a special series on cybersecurity and discovered that weaponized malware, hackers holding data hostage, social engineering and spearphishing campaigns were just a few of the attacks common today.

 Hospitals have the devastating task of trying to guard against the next big threat – not knowing when it will come or what it will look like.
 Security dashboards can be invaluable.
 They can showcase everything a CIO or CISO needs to know about their security posture, we wrote.
 CIOs and CISOs are coming to depend on their security dashboards to plan strategies and tactics.

 ON THE RECORD

 “Cybersecurity is everyone’s responsibility,” said Janet Vogel, HHS Acting Chief Information Security Officer.
 “It is the responsibility of every organization working in healthcare and public health.
 In all of our efforts, we must recognize and leverage the value of partnerships among government and industry stakeholders to tackle the shared problems collaboratively.”

 Diana Manos is a Washington, D.C.-area freelance writer specializing in healthcare, wellness and technology.